-If you are not 100% confident with the idea of moving files/directories, using file manager in GoDaddy, changing settings in WordPress don’t even attempt this!
-The cost to hire an experienced person for this is much less than the frustration you’ll have making a mistake a long the way.
-I’m all for learning new concepts but don’t push it!
-Click here to inquire about us making these changes for you.
+If you are not 100% confident with the idea of moving files/directories, using file manager in GoDaddy, changing settings in WordPress don't even attempt this!
+The cost to hire an experienced person for this is much less than the frustration you’ll have made

 The Process Overview

-Basically WordPress is installed in a sub-directory in your GoDaddy website.
+Basically, WordPress is installed in a sub-directory in your GoDaddy website.
 So we first need to go into WordPress and change the settings which tell it to use the sub-directory.
-We are changing http://yourblog.com/blog to remove the sub-directory /blog so your website url becomes http://yourblog.com.
+We are changing https://yourblog.com/blog to remove the sub-directory /blog so your website url becomes https://yourblog.com.
 Problem is if you try to change WordPress after you move the files you’ll need to get SQL Database access to make changes and that gets really challenging!

 Depending upon your theme you may lose your custom header, rotating images, background images etc..
 It depends on how the theme was coded.
 When you move your website files the configuration files may not change automatically.
 Just have copies ready before you make the move and upload when you’ve moved the site.

 Open a web browser and log in to your WordPress dashboard